graze/standards/standards.md

 ## Python

-1. Python code SHOULD conform to the PEP8 and PEP257 guides.
+1. Python code SHOULD conform to the PEP8 and PEP257 guides
+2. Exceptions:
+    1. 160 column limit

 ## SQL